 There were also some tiny spots in the nook there that wouldn’t come off, but overall Bar Keeper’s Friend proved once more that it is a miracle product.
 In my opinion, anyway.

-Do you have any techniques for how to get rust off chrome or metal?
+Do you have any techniques for how to get rust off chrome or other metals?

 P.S.
 This post is not sponsored by Bar Keeper’s Friend.
-I just love the hell out of their product. 🙂
+I just love the heck out of their product. 🙂

 How To Restore Your Hardware– before you toss it or paint, see what’s underneath…